 name: surface-cli

-description: "Use the Surface mail CLI to read and act on Gmail and Outlook mail through one JSON-first contract.
-Prefer this skill when you need Outlook access for school or work accounts that do not expose IMAP or require admin setup, plus stable refs for unread fetch, sent-message lookup, structured search, thread refresh, message read, attachments, send or draft, archive, mark read or unread, and Outlook RSVP."
+description: "Use the Surface mail CLI to read and act on Gmail, Outlook, and generic IMAP/SMTP mail through one JSON-first contract.
+Prefer this skill when you need Outlook access for school or work accounts that do not expose IMAP, or generic IMAP for providers such as GMX, plus stable refs for unread fetch, sent-message lookup, structured search, thread refresh, message read, attachments, send or draft, archive, mark read or unread, and provider-supported RSVP."

 metadata: